PrathamPatel010/Mini-Projects-JS/README.md

 # Mini-Projects-JS
-This repository contains source code of mini project developed using javascript.
+This repository contains source code of mini projects developed using javascript.